 Drywood termites nest inside of wood.
 While tunneling and eating the wood they’re infesting, they create galleries that they like to keep them clean.
 To keep them clean, they create kick out holes where they remove their excrement.
 And since drywood termites eat wood, their excrement is wood, which essentially creates mounds of pellets.
 These mounds of pellets, resembling sawdust or coffee grounds, may indicate the presence of drywood termites.

 Unfortunately, even if you don’t see signs of termites, that doesn’t mean they’re not there.
 Termite damage can go unnoticed for a while, and by the time damage is noticed, significant structural damage may already be done.
-That’s why it’s best to be proactive when it comes to termite control.
+That’s why it’s best to be proactive and act quickly when it comes to termite control.
 Help protect your home by contacting Terminix® today to schedule your free termite inspection.